sgeletta/rag-app-azure/README.md

-# Local RAG Application with Ollama and Streamlit
+# Local RAG Application with Ollama and Streamlit (Pub)

 This project provides a fully containerized, local-first Retrieval-Augmented Generation (RAG) application.
 It uses Streamlit for the user interface, Ollama to run local language models like Mistral, and FAISS for efficient document searching.